Banner photo: S. Sheridan/Mercy Corps

 Currently, the MENA region has one of the highest proportional youth populations in the world.
 According to the United Nations, over half of the region’s population is under the age of 25, with roughly one-fifth between the ages of 15 and 24 (UNPY, 2010).
 This demographic growth, or youth bulge, represents an enormous supply of human capital with the potential to drive economic growth.
 Unfortunately, despite high average levels of educational achievement, MENA also has one of the largest regional rates of youth unemployment (UNPY, 2010).
 According to the International Labor Organization, youth unemployment in the region rose to 30 percent in 2015, up almost 10 percent since 2009 (ILO, 2015).

-The summit will focus on four key challenges identified in consultation with young people affected by the conflicts in Syria and Iraq, which partnerships between the private, development/humanitarian and public sectors can help address.
+The summit focused on four key challenges identified in consultation with young people affected by the conflicts in Syria and Iraq, which partnerships between the private, development/humanitarian and public sectors can help address.
 These include education, employment, participation and gender.
-While the Summit will not address gender as a stand-alone topic, gender discrimination is an important underlying theme that will be addressed through presentations and initiatives in other areas.
+While the Summit did not address gender as a stand-alone topic, gender discrimination was an important underlying theme that was addressed through presentations and initiatives in other areas.

 Four key challenges facing adolescents and youth affected by the Syria and Iraq crises